mattange/docker_glances/README.md

 # docker_glances
-Docker glances image for ARM architecture
+Docker glances image - allows building on other architectures.